belgattitude/openstore/README.md

 $ composer update
 ```

+## Configure

 Create configuration files

+ See files in config/autoload directory

- Rename all .dist config files and adapt with database name...
+ Check all .dist files and rename in .php extension, editing values for your purpose

 ## Creating database